joshuatuan/metacrafters-submissions/eth+avax_project_module_1/README.md

    ```
    If you want to remigrate existing contracts, run `migrate --reset` instead of simply `migrate`.

-###5.
-Testing the contract
+### 5. Testing the contract

-   In the interactive Truffle console, run the following commands:
+   In the interactive Truffle console, run the following commands to test out the functions and call out variables:

    ```javascript
    let instance = await HelloWorld.deployed()